yracine/device-type.myneurio/README.md

 c) Change the following in  MyNeurioServiceMgr at the end of the file:

 - def getServerUrl() for "https://graph-na02-useast1.api.smartthings.com" (or your actual shard if different than na02)
 - Change the public and private keys for the new ones from your Neur.io app.
+Make sure to paste the keys without any extra characters or spaces.

 **********************************************************************************************************